 A Child and Their Dog” has long been a staple of American children’s literature, from tragic Old Yeller to the bittersweet Where the Red Fern Gr.ows Marilyn Monroe, Bob Barker, and Salma Hayek can be counted among the ranks of past and present film and TV star dog lovers.
 Meanwhile, dogs have long been stars of the silver screen in their own right, from Lady and the Tramp to 101 Dalmatians.

 Should you contact a vet?

-No matter our personal and political differences, we’re all beloved companions in the eyes of our dogs.
+No matter our personal and political differences, .
 You naturally want to repay your pet’s devotion, and the first step toward doing that is making sure that you take good care of them.

 This means making sure they get the medical treatment they need, which in turn means getting them veterinary care as necessary.
 That being said, there are some conditions that might not rise to the level of requiring the attention of your veterinarian, but still prove pernicious enough to be a real problem for you and your four-legged friend.

 Case in point: fleas.
 While as we’ll see, there may be some cases in which you might want to consult your vet, on the whole, you’re likely to be on your own when it comes to dealing with these pests.

 Flea infestations are, of course, nothing new.
 That being said, they can give your dog a real problem.
 Fleas biting your dog can leave their skin irritated, leading them to scratch excessively.
 Not only is this obviously annoying for your dog, but it can cause them to scratch themselves to such an extent that they actually hurt themselves, to say nothing of the germs fleas can bring.